ManimCommunity/manim/docs/source/contributing/development.md

 7. Please do as much as possible to keep issues, PRs, and development in general as tidy as possible.

+For detailed rules and examples, see our [Commit Message Guide](commits.md).

 You can find examples for the `docs` in several places: the {doc}`Example Gallery <../examples>`, {doc}`Tutorials <../tutorials/index>`, and {doc}`Reference Classes <../reference>`.